codatio/codat-docs/docs/underwriting/process-loan.md

 The demo app now has all the components that it needs to produce an underwriting decision.
 The decision is automatically made by the
 [LoanUnderwriter](https://dev.azure.com/codat/Codat%20Spikes/_git/DemosUnderwriting?path=/Codat.Demos.Underwriting.Api/Services/LoanUnderwriter.cs&version=GBmain) service based on thresholds that need to be passed by the applicant.
 We then update the loan application with a relevant status to indicate the decision made on the loan, or any errors that occurred in the process.
 You can poll the `GET applications/{applicationId}` endpoint in [Swagger](http://localhost:5069/swagger/index.html) anytime to check the status of your loan.

-:::tip Ready for more? 💪
+### 💪 Ready for more?

-Try out different scenarios to make the most of your experience with the demo app:
+:::tip Try these scenarios to make the most of your experience with the demo app:

 <Tabs>
   <TabItem value="assess" label="Assess in the Portal">